openstack/keystone/doc/source/configuration.rst

 The default policy.json file supplied provides a somewhat basic example of API protection, and does not assume any particular use of domains.
-For multi-domain configuration installations where, for example, a cloud provider wishes to allow adminsistration of the contents of a domain to be delegated, it is recommended that the supplied policy.v3cloudsample.json is used as a basis for creating a suitable production policy file.
+For multi-domain configuration installations where, for example, a cloud provider wishes to allow administration of the contents of a domain to be delegated, it is recommended that the supplied policy.v3cloudsample.json is used as a basis for creating a suitable production policy file.
 This example policy file also shows the use of an admin_domain to allow a cloud